stuartses/AirBnB_clone/README.md

 ### Installing

-No installation is needed, program es ready to execute
+No installation is needed, program es ready to execute.

 ## Running